 A lot more money held in stablecoins may also be moving between different stablecoins with USDC, Dai, and TUSD, other stablecoins including the Gemini Dollar (GUSD) and the Paxos Standard Token (PAX) having been added recently.
 A quick look at the volumes for all stablecoins here reveals that the total trading volume is all-time-high for stablecoins.
 It short sharply in the month of November compared to all other times.

-Tether, which has been the most popular stablecoin, had its 24 hour volume increase from around $2.6 billion last week to current over $5 Billion.
-TrueUSD has moved from a 24 hour volume of $17 million last week to current $69 million while Gemini Dollar has moved from $2.8 million to current $12 million in volume.
-Dai's 24 hour volume has moved up from $4 million to $19 million in a week's time.
+Tether, which has been the most popular stablecoin, had its 24-hour volume increase from around $2.6 billion last week to current over $5 Billion.
+TrueUSD has moved from a 24-hour volume of $17 million last week to current $69 million while Gemini Dollar has moved from $2.8 million to current $12 million in volume.
+Dai's 24-hour volume has moved up from $4 million to $19 million in a week's time.

 The trend may be because fiat currencies are often hard to obtain through cryptocurrency exchanges and selling crypto for fiat in times of price drops in many cases takes days to complete.
 Stablecoins may also be a popular option for people who do not want to sell at the moment because they are expecting a surge in price in the near future.
-For instance, you may not want to sell your crypto and then need to buy it shortly after if market happens to improve.
+For instance, you may not want to sell your crypto and then need to buy it shortly after if the market happens to improve.

-However, besides acting as a stable store of value, stablecoins could also unlock other potential for cryptocurrencies according to Coinjar Exchange Founder Asher Tan who said that they could pave way for more people from the traditional financial world and legacy systems to try and gamble cryptocurrencies.
+However, besides acting as a stable store of value, stablecoins could also unlock other potential for cryptocurrencies according to Coinjar Exchange Founder Asher Tan who said that they could pave the way for more people from the traditional financial world and legacy systems to try and gamble cryptocurrencies.